kyma-project/kyma/docs/serverless-v2/03-03-lambda-processing.md

 test-lambda                 True         True    True      1         18m
 ```

-When you update the an existing lambda, conditions change asynchronously depending on the change type.
+When you update an existing lambda, conditions change asynchronously depending on the change type.

 The diagrams illustrate all three core status changes in the lambda processing circle that the Function Controller handles.
 They also list all custom resources involved in this process and specify in which cases their update is required.